For frequently asked questions on a raw food diet, please visit our Raw FAQ page.

 Each pet is an individual and each family has different needs in terms of time and budget.
 Do you have a puppy or kitten?
 Does your pet have a sensitive stomach or allergies?
 There are many options available to feed your pet, and if you are unsure, please ask one of the knowledgeable staff at your local Tail Blazers location.

 We do!
 Biodegradable or degradable poop bags are the ONLY kind we carry.
+We also have compostable poop bags especially in cities that accept them into their composting bings.
 Our in-store shopping bags are also biodegradable, as we are committed to carrying products that are environmentally friendly wherever possible.

-There are numerous issues with clay based litters, which is why Tail Blazers does not any.
+There are numerous issues with clay based litters, which is why Tail Blazers chooses to carry other types of litter.
 Clay litters are produced from environmentally harmful strip mining.
 In addition, when your cat scratches in clay, harmful dust particles become airborne and inhaled, causing your cat potential lung problems down the road.
 And lastly, when a cat ingests clay when grooming its paws, there is the potential for the clay to become impacted in the bowel.
 All the litters we have at Tail Blazers are environmentally friendly and non-harmful to your cat!

 During allergy food trials and bouts of gastrointestinal upset, it may be necessary to stick to one diet as a short-term solution.
 However, feeding the same food every day over time can actually lead to allergies and nutrient deficiencies.